You land in Kampala. You want to get to Jinja for White Nile rafting. A sleek black cab pulls up, and the driver quotes you $50 USD.

 Luggage Management

 Main bags on the roof rack are safe.
-Keep your valuables (passport/phone) in a small daypack on your lap.
+Keep your valuables in a daypack on your lap.

 Wait for Full

 The minibus won't leave until every seat is full.
-Expect to wait 20-45 minutes—perfect time for snacks.
+Expect to wait 20-45 minutes.

-Save that $45 taxi fare and use it for an extra night on the river or a celebratory Nile Special beer.
+Save that $45 taxi fare and use it for an extra night on the river or a celebratory Itanda falls beer.
 Booking direct isn't just about the money; it's about the connection.